Migrating from Prefect 1 to Prefect 2¶

 upstream_tasks keyword argument or the imperative methods such as

 flow.set_dependencies().
 In Prefect 2, there is only the functional API.

 We know migrations can be tough.
 We encourage you to take it step-by-step and experiment with the new features.

 To make the migration process easier for you:

 - We provided a detailed FAQ section allowing you to find the right information you need to move your workflows to Prefect 2.
 If you still have some open questions, feel free to create a new topic describing your migration issue.

 - We have dedicated resources in the Customer Success team to help you along your migration journey.
 Reach out to firstname.lastname@example.org to discuss how we can help.

-- You can also ask us anything in our Community Slack.
+- You can ask questions in our 20,000+ member Community Slack.